nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     Submit your Nginx Configuration.

-### Test your Nginx Continent Routing - the GeoIP2 lookups and the HTTP Redirect to the correct Continent as follows:
+### Test your Nginx Global Data Center Routing

+Check your the GeoIP2 lookups and the HTTP Redirect to the correct Continent / Data Center as follows:

 1. Using curl, test your new /dctest location block, verify the HTTP Redirect to each Continent's FQDN.
 You are looking at the HTTP Headers to see how Nginx is Redirecting and routing your requests: